A wall of text

 By age 20 I had made numerous (and failed) social networks, image sharing websites and awful search engines.
 I wish someone told me what "branding" was back then.

 By age 22 I started teaching people web development.

 And then somewhere, at some point afterwards, I worked on some official startups, worked at a couple agencies, and experimented with... dare I say this on the internet?
 Blogging. 😬

 From then on I very slowly started making more and more coding courses.
-Jump to 2020, and I currently have 25 courses on platforms like Udemy, Skillshare, and about a dozen other teeny tiny platforms.
-Oh, and Coding For Everybody — I have some courses there, too.
+Jump to 2021, and I currently have 30+ courses on platforms like Udemy, Skillshare, and about a dozen other teeny tiny platforms.
+Oh, and Arbington.com — I have all of my courses there, too.

 I love teaching.
 I love having some form of positive influence in someones life.
 I love how learning to code for $20 can give someone a skill that can earn then hundreds of thousands, and wildly improve their standard of living.

 I don't really have too much to say about this.
 Humans learn one of two ways: from their mistakes, and from other peoples mistakes.
 Might as well learn from my mistakes and take the shortcut to your coding career.